This Google Posts guide was last updated January 2022

 The change does mean that you’ll need to make sure your Posts are fresh and relevant, though.
 A Post about a special offer that you added three months ago, that’s no longer valid and now links to a 404 error page, isn’t going to offer a great user experience.

-Before the change, the number of views on your GMB Posts as reported in GMB Insights was affected by the longevity of the Post in terms of the Post type: Offer Posts got more eyeballs because they could be visible for longer periods of time, and Update Posts usually got fewer views because they were visible for a much shorter period of time.
+Before the change, the number of views of your Posts as reported in GMB Insights was affected by the longevity of the Post in terms of the Post type: Offer Posts got more eyeballs because they could be visible for longer periods of time, and Update Posts usually got fewer views because they were visible for a much shorter period of time.

 You’ll need to take this into account if you’re using impressions and clicks from GMB Insights in your client reporting, or if you’re analyzing this data in order to judge the relative success of individual Posts / Post types / content types.

-In what order do GMB Posts appear?
+In what order do Google Posts appear?

 In the ‘Posts carousel’ on a mobile and a desktop, Posts appear in the order they were published.